biobakery/humann/doc/UserManual.md

 ### PICRUSt output ###

+You can run HUMAnN2 with [PICRUSt](http://picrust.github.io/picrust/) output from predict_metagenomes.py or metagenome_contributions.py as input.
+Output from metagenome_contributions.py can include taxonomy information which will be used by HUMAnN2.
+The steps that follow are the same for output files from either
+PICRUSt script.

 If you are running HUMAnN2 with [PICRUSt](http://picrust.github.io/picrust/) output as input, please follow these steps:

 1. Download the legacy kegg databases included in [HUMAnN](https://bitbucket.org/biobakery/humann/downloads/humann-v0.99.tar.gz)